Theodor W. Adorno: Sigmund Freud

 Psychoanalysis is a constitutive element of critical theory.
 Adorno read Sigmund Freud's work early on, although, unlike Horkheimer, he never underwent analysis.
 He first read Freud while working on his initial (withdrawn) habilitation thesis, The Concept of the Unconscious in the Transcendental Theory of Mind (1927).
-In it Adorno argued that "the healing of all neuroses is synonymous with the complete understanding of the meaning of their symptoms by the patient".
+Adorno said that "the healing of all neuroses is synonymous with the complete understanding of the meaning of their symptoms by the patient."
 In his essay "On the Relationship between Sociology and Psychology" (1955), he justified the need to "supplement the theory of society with psychology, especially analytically oriented social psychology" in the face of fascism.
 Adorno emphasized the necessity of researching prevailing psychological drives in order to explain the cohesion of a repressive society acting against fundamental human interests.

-Adorno always remained a supporter and defender of Freudian orthodox doctrine, "psychoanalysis in its strict form".
+Adorno always remained a supporter and defender of Freudian orthodox doctrine, "psychoanalysis in its strict form."
 From this position, he attacked Erich Fromm and later Karen Horney because of their revisionism.
 He expressed reservations about sociologized psychoanalysis as well as about its reduction to a therapeutic procedure.